tomatyss/runloop/docs/authoring-on-deb.md

 ## Picking an executor (local vs daemon)

-- `rlp ... --local` uses the built-in demo agents only; your new bundle will not be found there.
+- `rlp ... --local` uses the same registry search dirs as the daemon.
+If your bundle lives under `~/.runloop/agents` (default) or you pass `--agents-dir`, it is discoverable in local runs.
 - The packaged daemon runs as user `runloop` with home `/var/lib/runloop`, and its default agent search dirs resolve under that home.
-Agents you scaffolded in `/home/<you>/.runloop/agents` will not be visible until you point the daemon at them.
+Agents you scaffolded in `/home/<you>/.runloop/agents` will not be visible to the daemon until you point the daemon at them or install into a daemon-owned search dir.

 ## Running your agent with the packaged systemd service

-1. Point the daemon at your bundle/openings and keep the socket reachable:
+1. Point the daemon at your bundle/openings and keep the socket reachable (or install the bundle into `/var/lib/runloop/agents` with `rlp agent install --root /var/lib/runloop/agents <bundle.tar>`):

 ```bash
 mkdir -p ~/.runloop